 - food source

 Historically, fleas have posed a great threat to public health - spreading plagues and viruses.
 Today, fleas are mostly just annoying biting pests of both humans and animals.
-Severe cases a flea infested animals often result in dermatitis.
+Severe cases of flea-infested animals often result in dermatitis.
 Catching a virus or disease because of cat, dog or human fleas is highly unlikely.
-However, there are species of fleas that are a risk to human health worldwide, such as the Oriental flea (Xenopyslla cheopis) which is a parasite of rats, but gladly feast on humans.
-So if your infestation is not due to a flea infested pet and you do suspect you are also harbouring a rat infestation - immediately contact a local pest controller.
+However, there are species of fleas that are a risk to human health worldwide, such as the Oriental flea (Xenopyslla cheopis) which is a parasite of rats, but gladly feasts on humans.
+So if your infestation is not due to a flea-infested pet and you do suspect you are also harbouring a rat infestation - immediately contact a local pest controller.

 If your animal companion becomes infected by fleas you should take immediate action.
-Fleas life cycle consist of rapid reproduction rates, which means your home can become heavily infested in no time.
+The fleas life cycle consists of rapid reproduction rates, which means your home can become heavily infested in no time.
 Fleas lay eggs on your pet (up to 50 eggs per day), then fall off to contaminate every part of your home.
 In addition, flea dermatitis occurs very often in companion animals such as cats and dogs as a result of ignoring and overlooking a flea problem.

 Unfortunately most commercially sold flea collars are not effective with current flea infestations.
 Aggressive and professional flea treatments are necessary to combat an infestation due to their fast reproduction rate, small size and jumping abilities.

 You can prevent flea infestation by regularly treating your companion animal for fleas.
-Your veterinarian can suggest a wide variety of treatments, with options of long-term effects for a full month.
+Your veterinarian can suggest a wide variety of treatments, with options for long-term effects for a full month.